First in History

 St. Augustine is located in Northeast Florida along the state's Atlantic Coast and off of Florida's I-95.
 Once in St. Augustine it depends on where you stay whether your hotel offers transportation into the heart of the town's historical district.
 There are two different companies that offer tram or trolley tours of the city — Ripley's Red Train Trolley Tours and Old Town Trolley — both make multiple stops throughout the historic district and provide free parking.

-Castillo de San Marcos National Monument - One of the oldest structures still standing in North America — having survived over 350 years through bombardments, sieges and hurricanes — the structure has undergone changes, but appears much as it did when it was completed in 1756.
+Castillo de San Marcos National Monument - One of the oldest structures still standing in North America — having survived over 350 years through bombardments, sieges, and hurricanes — the structure has undergone changes but appears much as it did when it was completed in 1756.
 Tours are self-guided, although rangers are on hand throughout the day.
 Historical demonstrations by re-enactors in period costumes are given periodically.
-Check schedule for presentation dates and times.

 Colonial Quarter - Journey through the centuries of St. Augustine's history, brought to life by re-enactors that immerse you in the sights, sounds and smells of three centuries.
 Also, climb to the top of a 17th Century watchtower replica for a birds-eye view of St. Augustine's bayfront.

 Fountain of Youth - Explore the very ground that Florida's first visitor discovered and take a drink from the fountain he is believed to have been seeking.
 Learn how the native Timucuas lived, hunted, ate and thrived for so long.

 Lightner Museum - Located in the Spanish Renaissance-style Hotel Alcazar, explore America's Gilded Age through displays and artifacts.

 Potter's Wax Museum - The museum features more than 160 famous past and present movie stars, poets, composers, artists, authors, explorers, kings, and presidents.